Jijaji Chhat Per Hain: Season 2

 Pancham and Pintu return, disguised as siblings Sanjana Kohli and Sanjeev Kohli respectively, to rent the house and shop on the advice of Elaichi.

 Chatanki and Sanjana aka Pancham get married in a fake marriage but due to increasing problems for Elaichi and Pancham after this, Elaichi plans to run away so that Pancham and Pintu can return in their original getup.
-Pancham and Pintu return to the house after being forgiven by Murari but due to an electric shock Pancham loses his memory and does not recognize Elaichi as his wife.
+Pancham and Pintu return to the house after being forgiven by Murari but due to an electric shock Pancham loses his memory and does not recognise Elaichi as his wife.
 He behaves with her the same way he behaved when he came the first time in Season 1.

 Elaichi tries to make Pancham fall for her again.
 Among the regular mischiefs of Elaichi, arrives Murari's friend Bansi's daughter Sargam who falls in love with Pancham.
 She offers him to make him settle in Canada and become a musician there, to which he accepts quickly.
-When Elaichi realizes the affair between Pancham and Sargam, she makes plans to stop him from going to Canada but isn't successful.
+When Elaichi realises the affair between Pancham and Sargam, she makes plans to stop him from going to Canada but isn't successful.

-Dejected, she goes to a neighborhood temple to commit suicide by hitting her head on the temple bell.
+Dejected, she goes to a neighbourhood temple to commit suicide by hitting her head on the temple bell.
 When Elaichi's friend Sunita informs this to Pancham, he quickly goes to the temple, trips and gets hurt by the temple bell due to which his memory comes back.
 Sargam makes Pancham promise her never to leave Elaichi and to be careful while fixing the electric cables.

 After some days, Murari sees Pancham filling sindoor in the forehead of Elaichi.
 He goes to his room and gets a gun to shoot Pancham.
 Elaichi and her mother try to explain everything to her father.
 But Murari being known for his temper shoots Pancham anyway.
 The first shot misses.
 The show ends while the viewers keep guessing whether Murari shoots the second bullet or not.